boazbk/tcs/lec_11_running_time.md

 ::: { .pause }
 [time-TM-def](){.ref}  is not very complicated but is one of the most important definitions of this book.
 As usual,   $TIME_{\mathsf{TM}}(T(n))$ is  a class of _functions_, not of _machines_.
 If $M$ is a Turing Machine then a statement such as "$M$ is a member of $TIME_{\mathsf{TM}}(n^2)$" does not make sense.
+The concept of TM-time as defined here is sometimes known as "single-tape Turing machine time" in the literature, since some texts consider Turing machines with more than one working tape.
 :::

 The relaxation of considering only "sufficiently large" $n$'s is not very important but it is convenient since it allows us to avoid dealing explicitly with un-interesting "edge cases".
-In most cases we will anyway be interested in determining running time only up to constant and even polynomial factors.
-Note that we can always compute a function on a finite number of inputs using a lookup table.
+We will mostly anyway be interested in determining running time only up to constant and even polynomial factors.

 While the notion of being computable within a certain running time can be defined for every function, the class $TIME_{\mathsf{TM}}(T(n))$ is a class of _Boolean functions_ that have a single bit of output.
 This choice is not very important, but is made for simplicity and convenience later on.